Infinium8/Supervisor/README.md

 any:::/path/to/Supervisor/:::script.sh
 ```

 and invoke Supervisor with: `supervisor --recursive`.
-Then, any change within this directory is reported.
+Then, any change within this directory or any subdirectories is reported.

-#### Logging

-Invoked with: `-l, --log`

-Although every change is printed to the console, you may want a log of all the events Supervisor executes.
-To do so, enable the `-l` flag.

-Note: You cannot watch your home directory AND enable logging.
-This would create an infinite loop.

-The log file is created at: `$HOME/supervisor.log`

 ## Developing